 The arts scene in Connecticut is roaring.
 Young artists are collaborating, creating, and getting into the spotlight.
-To get a behind-the-scenes look, we asked four arts and culture thought leaders about how locals, performers, and organizations are creating the next big thing.
+To get a behind-the-scenes look, four arts and culture thought leaders provide perspective on how locals, performers, and organizations are creating the next big thing.

 In Connecticut, artists stick together — and they know how to amp up an arts scene.
 They’re creating new projects, they’re diversifying their programming, and they’re transforming how local artists collaborate.